davidhavlin/query_signals/test/README.md

-# TestQuery Tests - Beginner's Guide
+# signal_query Tests - Beginner's Guide

 This guide explains how to understand and work with the test files for our custom query system.